You are here:

 X-linked lymphoproliferative disease (XLP)

-Rachel and Paul’s eldest son James was a lively, articulate boy, who loved to sing, run and climb.
-However, a few months after he turned three, he was taken seriously ill.
+Rachel and Paul’s eldest son, James, was a lively, articulate boy who loved to sing, run, and climb.
+However, a few months after he turned three, he fell seriously ill.
 “He had a chest infection, was extremely lethargic and slept constantly.
 He stopped talking and would just babble like a baby,” Rachel recalls.
 After undergoing a battery of tests, James was diagnosed with encephalitis – a rare but serious type of brain inflammation.

-As XLP is genetic, James’ family were told to test all their children, so Rachel and Paul arranged for their younger son Samuel, who was 20 months old at the time, to be tested.
-They received the heartbreaking news that Samuel also had XLP.
+Following James’ diagnosis, his parents Rachel and Paul were told to test all their children.
+They arranged for their younger son Samuel, who was 20 months old at the time, to be tested.
+They received the devastating news that Samuel also had XLP.

 Family image of Rachel and Paul with with sons James and Samuel